miykael/miykael.github.io/_posts/2023-10-23-04_tensorflow_advanced.md

     Trainable params: 153
     Non-trainable params: 45
     _________________________________________________________________

+Notice how each layer is explicitly connected using function calls (e.g., `layers.Dense(8)(x)`).
+This syntax makes the data flow clear and allows for complex branching patterns that aren't possible with the Sequential API.

 Now that the model is ready, let's go ahead and compile it.
 During this process we can specify an appropriate optimizer as well as relevant metrics that we want to keep track of.